shejialuo/code_for_study/OS/xv6-riscv/process_and_schedule.md

 ## Schedule

-xv6 defines `scheduler` function to yield the current process and switch to the other RUNNABLE process.
+xv6 defines `scheduler` function to yield the CPU and switch to the other RUNNABLE process.

 ```c